uoftgasa/uoftgasa.github.io/markdown/index.md

 **[ViewIt](http://www.viewit.ca/torontozones.aspx)**

 This somewhat dated looking website lists a lot of rental units that cannot be found on more general sites like PadMapper, with more of a focus on apartment buildings specifically.
 If you're looking for a place downtown, ViewIt zone T5 is the one to search.
-Individual listings tend to be a little more complete than the average PadMapper find, with information about included amenities.
+Individual listings tend to be a little more complete than the average PadMapper find, with information about included builamenities.

 #### Neighbourhoods
 Below is a list of neighbourhoods in which graduate students have recently lived off campus.